 Data from the Behavioral Risk Factor Surveillance Survey (BRFSS) and also reported by Virginia's Department of Health shows that influenza and pneumococcal vaccination rates in adults age 65 years and older generally decreased from 2011 to 2013, although 2013 rates are an improvement over the declines seen in 2012.
 Flu vaccinations dropped from 63.3 percent in 2011 to 62.8 percent in 2013.
 Pneumonia vaccinations were at 72.0 percent in 2011, but declined to 71 percent in 2013.

 Several factors influence immunization rates.

-Poverty/access to care issues: Fragmented health care systems, insurance coverage restrictions, provider unwillingness to deliver vaccines in-office, incomplete availability of vaccine for children program services, and referral to other agencies for vaccine delivery.
+Poverty/access to care issues: Fragmented health care systems, provider unwillingness to deliver vaccines in-office, incomplete availability of vaccine for children program services, and referral to other agencies for vaccine delivery.

 Cultural approaches to health care: New and widely reported fears of harmful effects from immunizations, low family prioritization for vaccine delivery, misunderstanding of vaccine relevance, and lack of trust in the medical community.

 Missed opportunities: Provider manufacturer obstacles, vaccine not available, vaccine shortage (manufacturer), reimbursement deficiencies, lack of simultaneous administration, invalid contraindications, and misinformation about vaccine needs.